-It is really well put together and easy to understand.
+It is well put together and easy to understand.
 (Which if you’re a beginning cheesemaker, that’s really important!
-I’ve read some cheesemaking books that make my brain hurt they’re so complicated.), and best of all this book is inspirational!
+I’ve read some cheesemaking books that make my brain hurt because they’re so complicated), and best of all, this book is inspirational!

 Yeah, but what about that mozzarella recipe?

 I mean the book used phrases like, “Mozzarella is an Italian cheese which is quick, easy and fun to make,” and “Mozzarella cheese is also one of the easiest soft cheeses to make!
 I have found that the process of making Mozzarella cheese is very forgiving.”

 That certainly hasn’t been my experience!

 So while it’s all well and good to have an attractive, sensible, and inspiring book, if the recipes don’t turn out well, I might as well have saved myself the time and just fed the milk straight to the pigs.